THE

 2. Definitions.– In this Act:

-child from the age of five to sixteen years;
+(a) “child” means a child from the age of five to sixteen

-any kind of donation or contribution or payment, by whatever name, other than
+means any kind of donation or contribution or payment, by whatever name, other

-means a child who belongs to a socially and economically disadvantaged class,
+(c) “disadvantaged child” means a child who belongs to a socially and economically

-or to any other group having disadvantage owing to social, or such other
+disadvantaged class, or to any other group having disadvantage owing to social,

-reasons or who belongs to such a parent whose annual income is less than the
+or such other reasons or who belongs to such a parent whose annual income is

 implies that the Government or a local authority shall not charge any fee or